anwielts/datasheet-for-dataset/dfd/datasheet/templates/distribution.md

 # Distribution

-*Dataset creators should read through these questions prior to distribution.*

 ## Will the dataset be distributed to third parties outside of the entity on behalf of which the dataset was created?

 **If so, please provide a description.**